bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @Matthew
  asked:
 Coexisting scenarios:  The ‘Migrate to Swift Data’ presentation indicates that I need to be sure to used Schema Versioning for using both CoreData and SwiftData, and it refers to the Modeling with Swift Data presentation.
-This makes sense from the SwiftData perspective, but I do I need to also make s…
+This makes sense from the SwiftData perspective, but I do I need to also make sure to version my CoreData model in exactly the same way?
-See more
+In other words, with CoreData alone, I can generally just add a new optional field to a model object without creating a new version, but is this something I can no longer do?
 2 replies

 WWDC Bot